elucian/bee/syntax/structure.md

 **See example:** [gv.bee](../demo/gv.bee)

 ## Local scope
-A Bee a rule or aspect can have local declarations.
+A Bee a function or aspect can have local declarations.
 Local variables are private inside local scope.

 **See example:** [lv.bee](../demo/lv.bee)